rainbowchook/face-app-api/README.md

 The latest postgres docker image is greater than version 13, which natively supports generation of version 4 UUID through the function <code>gen_random_uuid()</code>.

 ##### 'login' table: 'lastLogin' timestamp and 'lastLogout' timestamp
 Introducing a <code>lastLogin</code> timestamp in the <code>login</code> table would be useful for persisting user session data.
 By comparing the <code>lastLogin</code> with the session expiry set in the cookie or expiry on period of inactivity (whichever is less), the user session can be reset/refreshed or the user logged out, upon which the corresponding <code>lastLogout</code> timestamp will be updatedin the <code>login</code> table.
+(Note: This change will require modifications to the front-end for the user session logout to be effected).

 ### CDK scripts for CloudFormation (Infrastructure as Code)